30 Favourite Christmas Carols - Their Origins and History

 - King Wenceslas of Bohemia - Suite101

 CD - My favourite folk singer / composer and an enchanting CD she produced in 2009

 CD - Judy Collins great voice is perfect for hymns and carols.
 This CD from 1994 includes 'The Cherry Tree'

 CD - Another excellent collection of songs by Judy Collins

 - Connie Dover - Composer and Singer of Traditional Songs

 This page promotes the talents of one of the finest performers of traditional songs in the world, and the composer of some of the most beautiful music of recent decades.
 (In my article above, Connie Dover sings 'In the Bleak Midwinter').

 This page relates the history of one of the most famous songs in the world of music, and one of the most ancient too - a melody which also provides the author of this page with his username

 I have written articles on many subjects including science and history, politics and philosophy, film reviews and travel guides, as well as poems and stories.
 All can be accessed by clicking on my name at the top of this page

-- The yellow musical notes section dividers used on this page have been slightly modified from an idea by Homesteadbound.
-My thanks to her for the use of these dividers
+- The yellow musical notes section dividers which have been used here are reproduced and very slightly modified from an idea by my fellow HubPage member Homesteadbound.'
+My thanks for the use of these dividers.

 © 2012 Greensleeves Hubs